 Benjamin Franklin was a lover of knowledge; after all, he was the quintessential Renaissance man.
-He gave us the lightening rod, the Franklin stove, bifocals, and Poor Richard's Almanack.
+He gave us the lightning rod, the Franklin stove, bifocals and Poor Richard's Almanack.
 He was also an indispensable politician and civic activist who not only helped lay the groundwork for the Declaration of Independence and the United States Constitution but was also the country's first ambassador to France.

 But dig a little deeper in the history books, and you may be surprised to find that the genteel, wise, and portly old Franklin had an incontrollable weakness for the opposite sex.
 As a teenager, he made advances towards his good friend's mistress (yes, that was the end of their friendship), and let's not forget in his early 20s, he fathered an illegitimate child whom his wife, Deborah, would eventually help raise.

 Franklin's libido was apparently so strong, he himself was scared of it.
 In his autobiography, he confessed: "the hard-to-be-governed passion of my youth had hurried me frequently into intrigues with low women that fell in my way."

 But even with the passage of time, Franklin's passions were unrelenting; in fact they seemed to have only grown stronger.
 From age 50 and until his death at 84, he spent very little time in Philadelphia with Rebecca (she died 16 years before him).
 Instead, for most of those years, he was busy hobnobbing in London and Paris, accruing a reputation for his extracurricular activities.
 So affirmed a verse that was circulating around him:

 Needs nothing to excite him.